 Could Jesus get elected in the United States of America today?
 Not a chance!
-While the audience howled at the twenty crisp reasons why, they also saw Jesus’ life in a new way.
+(While the audience howled at the 20 reasons why, they also saw Jesus’ life in a new way.)

-Looking at Jesus’ comments on money and taxes led to a completely unexpected and profound grasp of the call to truly and whole-heartedly grapple with the issues of how to care for those of our neighbors who comprise the poor.
+Looking at Jesus’ comments on money and taxes led to a completely new and profound grasp of the call to fully grapple with caring for our neighbors in poverty.
 That’s what loving our neighbor means.

 Again and again we looked at political issues, issues of how we treat one another, with fresh eyes.
-Amid plentiful laughter, came the flashes of insight and the challenging stark confrontation of what Jesus asked of those who would follow him.
+Amid laughter came flashes of insight and confrontation with the challenging, stark truth what Jesus asked of those who would follow him.

-Her stories of working with death-row prisoners brought a human dimension to the discussion of capital punishment – as did her point that Jesus died in a government-sanctioned execution.
+Amy-Jane’s stories of working with death-row prisoners put a human face to the capital punishment discussion – as did her point that Jesus died in a government-sanctioned execution.